-One of your characters says to the protagonist Moataz, an aspiring writer: “Writers are always sensitive and suffer more than others.”
-Do you personally believe that?
+In the story, a character tells Moataz, an aspiring writer, that “Writers are always sensitive and suffer more than others.”
+Do you personally agree with this?

 To what extent is Temple Bar autobiographical?

-Has the fact that this novel takes place in a foreign country, Ireland, affected your style of writing?
+Has the fact that this novel takes place in a foreign country, Ireland, affected your writing style?

 Why is Moataz so fascinated with the character of Leopold Bloom of James Joyce’s Ulysses?

-I think we have common ethical codes.
-The Western readers will sympathize with Moataz because he is sensitive and they realize the rationale behind his reactions.
-What Moataz is looking for is companionship and sympathy.
+Bahaa Abdelmegid believes they share common ethical codes.
+Western readers would empathize with Moataz because of his sensitivity and understanding of the reasons behind his reactions.
+Moataz seeks companionship and sympathy.

-Moataz was not spoiled by his mother.
-She treated him differently because she realizes he is not an ordinary child and man, and she wants him to be successful.
-She is not always kind to him and even gets aggressive with him during his depressions.
-But at the same time, she wants to protect him from other people who will accuse him of madness.
+Moataz wasn’t spoiled by his mother.
+She treats him differently because she recognizes he is not ordinary and wants him to succeed.
+While she may not always be kind and even becomes aggressive during his depression, her intention is to shield him from accusations of madness by others.